 It's safe to say that October is the spookiest time of year.
 Sure, that's because of Halloween — but it's also because Cleveland has no shortage of ghost- and haunting-related tours, hunts and events happening throughout the month.
 It's never too early to start planning ahead, especially since some of the most popular events sell out well in advance.
 Need some inspiration?
 Peep these creepy options.

-For a more low-impact look at the city's, er, haunted haunts, try the Cleveland Walking Ghost Tour (every Thursday in October and November 2).
-Sonya will lead a group through the Flats district, sharing "tales of death, murder, and suicide" in an area where the Torso Killer was known to frequent.
-Meet at 7:30 p.m. at the Flat Iron Café—or earlier at the restaurant if you want to grab dinner with Sonya, who promises ghost photos!—and lasts until 9:45 p.m.
-Tickets are $20.
+Add a little brew to your boo on the Saturday Night Caravan Ghost Tour happening at haunted bars and cemeteries on Friday, October 29th starting at 6:30 pm.
+For a more low-impact look at the city's, er, haunted haunts, try the Cleveland Walking Ghost Tour (every Wednesday in October).
+Sonya will lead a group through Medina sharing "tales of Medina's early history, murder, and alleged haunted spaces" Meet at 7:30 p.m. at the Gazebo in downtown Media and plan to be exploring until 9:45 p.m.
+Tickets are $25.
 For reservations to all Haunted Cleveland Tours events, call 440-775-1217.

 The Haunted Cleveland Ghost Tours—tagline: "Our Business is Dead"—also offers a variety of terrifying themed treks.
-The company's 2017 Fall Ghost Tour takes place on various nights (Thursday, October 19 and 26; Friday, October 6, 13 and 20) and warns to "face your fear, daring the dead to make an appearance."
+Ghost Tours are taking place every Friday in October (7, 14, 21, 28) and warns to "face your fear, daring the dead to make an appearance."
 Each tour leaves at 6 p.m. from the Powerhouse parking lot (2000 Sycamore St., Flats West Bank) and ends around 10 p.m.
-Tickets are $54 via the Haunted Cleveland Ghost Tours website.
-The company also offers occasional off-season tours, including a recent one covering the Torso Murders.
-Because let's be honest, Halloween isn't the only time that's scary.
+Tickets are $58 via the Haunted Cleveland Ghost Tours website.
+Explore graves at the Erie Street Cemetery and even a private tour of the US COD on this haunted tour perfect for scary thrillseekers.

 And, of course, for only truly adventurous, take a nighttime stroll past Franklin Castle (4308 Franklin Blvd.), which is said to be one of the most haunted places in the area.
 There aren't guided tours and it's privately owned, but no doubt even a glimpse of the creepy castle will make your hair stand on end.